 Lucian: How much is in a bundle of fifties?

-Mita: It's $5,000 in a bundle of fifties, and twenties it’s like $2,000, and tens – $1,000.
+Mita: It's $5,000 in a bundle of fifties, and in the twenties it’s like $2,000, and tens – $1,000.
 What I’ll need you to do is verify and check it’s got the correct amount of cash in each bundle.

 Lucian: You’re going to leave all this money with me?

-Mita: Yes of course!
+Mita: Yes, of course.